adfresca/sdk-ios/README.md

 Nudge supports a test mode feature.
 With the test mode feature, you can deliver test messages to only registered test devices.

-To register your test device to our dashboard, you need to know your test device ID from our SDK.
+To register your test device to our dashboard, you need to get your test device ID from our SDK.
 Our SDK provides two ways to show test device IDs.

 1. Using testDeviceId Property
   - After connecting your device with Xcode, you can simply print out test device ID with a logger.